soheshts/java-learning-project/interviewQuestions/quest.md

 * How to restict class loading during runtime -> (ans) Loading a class dynamically with the help of  ClassLoader and call its loadClass() method.

 ## Section 1 - Karthik
-○About us
+* About us
-○Rate yourself in Core Java
+* Rate yourself in Core Java
-○Explain Project
+* Explain Project
-○String, String builder and Buffer
+* String, String builder and Buffer
-○GIT and its features
+* GIT and its features
-○Singleton class and program
+* Singleton class and program
-○try catch throw throws finally
+* try catch throw throws finally
-○Arraylist and Linked list
+* Arraylist and Linked list
-○Arraylist and Set
+* Arraylist and Set
-○Autowire and Profile annotations
+* Autowire and Profile annotations
-○Can we have java application without main.
+* Can we have java application without main.
-○Inheritance extends example
+* Inheritance extends example
-○Synchronize keyword
+* Synchronize keyword
-○Springboot working and how implemented in ur project ○Object class equals check
+* Springboot working and how implemented in ur project
+* Object class equals check
-○s1==s2 and s1.equals(s2)
+* s1==s2 and s1.equals(s2)
-○final keyword
+* final keyword
-○Static block
+* Static block

-## Section 1 - Karthik
+## Section 2 - Karthik
-○About us
+* About us
-○About Project
+* About Project
-○Why leaving current company
+* Why leaving current company
-○Ok to relocate
+* Ok to relocate